sjml/dotfiles/README.md

   * Use that nvm to install Node.js, yarn, and a few node utilities
   * Set up appearance of Terminal.app
   * Set up the Dock
-  * Download data for the Python natural language processing libraries

 The `provision-linux.sh` is much simpler because I don't have root on most Linux machines I use, and tend to not have them quite as customized.
 All it does: